danbev/learning-v8/README.md

 For some reason this did not work for me so I just updated the DEPS file directly.
 This is not very good as DEPS is a version controlled file.
 I need to figure out what I did wrong here.

+### Polymorfic Inline cache (PIC)
+Are a way to optimize polymorphic function calls in dynamic languages, for example JavaScript.

+The problem is that we don't have type information so methods cannot be called directly but instead be looked up.
+In a static language a virtual table might have been used.
+In JavaScript is no inheritance relationship so it is not possible to know a vtable offset ahead of time.